Rok standing beside a Royal Guard in Stockholm, Sweden

 One of the best-preserved medieval city centers Gamla Stan (The Old Town) is Stockholm’s original city center – souvenir shops, narrow streets, bars, restaurants, main public square, combined with small designer shops, the Royal Palace and guards in front of the palace.
 The Old Town is from the 13th century, but it was later extended by German merchants, who built many of the patrician houses up to 17th century, converting the capital to an important trade center.

-The Royal Palace is the official residence of His Majesty, the King of Sweden.
+The Royal Palace, one of Stockholm’s most famous landmarks, is the official residence of His Majesty, the King of Sweden.
 The Palace houses over 600 rooms in seven floors with a state apartment and it is the setting for most of the monarchy’s official receptions.

 Skansen open-air museum is promoted as the first open-air museum, with over 150 houses from around the country: church, pottery, bakery and many other activities are demonstrated by people dressed in traditional clothes from the old times.